800G OSFP Guide: IHS vs RHS Selection for AI Data Centers

 OSFP (Octal Small Form-factor Pluggable) is a hot-pluggable transceiver form factor developed by the OSFP MSA (Multi-Source Agreement) consortium.
 The "Octal" refers to its eight electrical lanes, each capable of carrying 100Gbps using PAM4 modulation — delivering 800Gbps aggregate bandwidth.

-Compared to QSFP-DD (Quad Small Form-factor Pluggable Double Density), OSFP offers:
+Compared to QSFP-DD (Quad Small Form-factor Pluggable Double Density), OSFP offers several critical advantages:

 The trade-off is port density.
 OSFP's larger footprint means fewer ports per 1U switch compared to QSFP-DD.
 But for AI networking where thermal management and signal integrity are paramount, OSFP has become the clear winner for new deployments.